tc39/notes/es7/2016-03/march-30.md

 DH: Seems like this localizes the security needed

-FST: There's no way that I could convince Boris and Bobby that one shared realm is security.
+EFT: There's no way that I could convince Boris and Bobby that one shared realm is security.

 DH: Sounds like Chrome is saying that putting this under security requirements is prohibitive